 Building a Workplace of Mutual Respect

 Your organization already has great employees and team members.
-For those, this workshop will reinforce and build on the excellence they now practice day-to-day in service to the public and to their colleagues.
-For others, who need to develop their public service and teamwork skills, this workshop will give them the perspective, insight, and skills that will help them to become the best employees and team members that they can be.
+For those, this workshop will reinforce and build on the excellence they now practice daily in servicing the public and their colleagues.
+For others, who need to develop their public service and teamwork skills, this workshop will give them the perspective, insight, and skills that will help them become better employees and team members.

 Target Group & Format.
 This workshop is designed for organization members at all levels – from staff level to executive.
 The workshop is highly interactive using a combination of lecture, small group discussion, and experiential exercises

 If you are a person with a disability and need an accommodation to participate, please contact the California JPIA training division by email, firstname.lastname@example.org, within two business days of the training date, noting that the Authority is closed on Fridays.